Skip to main content

 3. Start Using with AI Tools

 That's it.
 Your AI tool automatically reads the generated context.
-RepoWise supports Claude Code, Cursor, GitHub Copilot, Windsurf, Cline, Codex, and Roo Code.
+RepoWise supports Claude Code, Cursor, GitHub Copilot, Windsurf, Cline, Codex, Kilo Code, and Gemini CLI.

 Open your AI tool and start a conversation.
-It will read the context files and understand your project's architecture, patterns, and conventions.
+It uses the RepoWise MCP server (and, on paid plans, the generated context files) to understand your project's architecture, patterns, and conventions.

 4. Keep Context Fresh